j3k0/webscrape-to-pdf/README.md

 - Recursively crawls multiple websites within their respective domains
 - Respects robots.txt rules
-- Implements polite scraping with delays between requests
+- Implements polite scraping with configurable delays between requests
 - Generates a single PDF with the scraped content from all sites
 - Supports verbose mode for debugging
 - Can output to a file or stdout
 - Implements persistent caching with ETag support for efficient repeated runs
 - Configurable cache directory
+- Implements a retry strategy for scraping errors (50 attempts with 10-second delays)

 ## Installation